 The Chair shall preside at all meetings of the Committee.
 The Chair, working with the Committee staff, shall oversee the preparation and distribution of the agenda for all Committee meetings.
 The Chair shall also perform such other duties as may be assigned by the Committee.
 Unless the Committee assigns a different member, the Chair (or the Chair’s designee) shall serve as the Committee’s spokesperson and liaison to the media and City departments, agencies and commissions, as necessary.

 Section 5.
-General Duties and Responsibilities of the Vice-Chair
+General Duties and Responsibilities of the Vice Chair

 The Vice Chair shall perform the duties and responsibilities that may be delegated by the Chair.
 In the absence of the Chair, the Vice Chair shall perform the duties of the Chair as described above.

+Section 6.
+General Duties and Responsibilities of the Data Officer

+The Data Officer shall have the following duties:.

+Advise the Committee on use of data and analysis for strategic decision making

+Provide guidance to Committee on prioritizing, coordinating, and tracking OCOH Oversight Commission’s data requests

+Align data requests with strategic planning process for OCOH funds

+Advise Committee on monitoring and tracking of additional data, progress, and outcomes as assigned by OCOH Oversight Commission Chair

+Make recommendations to Committee members and City departments on strategies for making data transparent and available to the public

+Other tasks and duties as assigned by the Chair

 Article V – Administrative and Clerical Support